Fees and scholarships

 If you are an Australian Citizen or Permanent Humanitarian Visa holder, you may be eligible for financial assistance from the Australian Government.

-In 2019, the VCCC will be supporting scholarships to a wide range of students enrolling in the Cancer Sciences program.
-These scholarships will cover up to 50% of the students' tuition fee during the 2019 calendar year.
+In 2019, the VCCC will be supporting scholarships to a wide range of Australian cancer health professionals enrolling in the Cancer Sciences program.
+These scholarships will cover 50% of the students' tuition fee during the 2019 calendar year.
 For more information please visit the Victorian Comprehensive Cancer Centre website.

 In addition, there are many subsidies and scholarships awarded by the University and specific faculties, based on a variety of criteria.
 Online students are encouraged to apply.